 Certain operating leases contain early termination options that require advance notification and may include payment of penalty, which, in most cases, is substantial enough to be deemed economically disadvantageous by a tenant to exercise.
 As of December 31, 2024, approximately 1% of our industrial portfolio square footage and approximately 21% of our office portfolio square footage is subject to early termination provisions.
-Approximately 4% of our office portfolio that is subject to these early termination dates prior to January 1, 2028.
+Approximately 4% of our office portfolio that is subject to these early termination provisions have early termination dates prior to January 1, 2028.

 During the year ended December 31, 2024, two tenants exercised early lease termination provisions, impacting 56,747 square feet across our industrial and office properties, which represents 0.3% of our combined square footage owned across our industrial and office properties.
-During the year ended December 31, 2023, two tenants exercised early lease termination provisions, impacting 64,122 square feet across our industrial and office properties, which represents 0.3% of our combined square footage owned across our industrial and office properties, which represents 0.3% of our combined square footage owned across our industrial and office properties, which represents 0.3% of our combined square footage owned across our industrial and office properties.
+During the year ended December 31, 2023, two tenants exercised early lease termination provisions, impacting 64,122 square feet across our industrial and office properties, which represents 0.3% of our combined square footage owned across our industrial and office properties.